sifat1992/WinPyTher/README.md

     <p align="center">
   <img src="assets/1.jpg" width="250" />
     </p>
->If it does not show it, then try Advanced IP Scanner, another software for finding IP addresses of devices.
+-If it does not show it, then try Advanced IP Scanner, another software for finding IP addresses of devices.
 I had issue with both of these.
 I had to look for third option for fiiding out the IP address of the camera.
->WireShark, I managed to find the IP address using this software.
+-WireShark, I managed to find the IP address using this software.
 Just install, select the ethernet showing up and it will find all the addresses.
 The one that looks promising or differant then the rest can be the IP address we need.
 Example: You might see 192.168.1.100 pop up, while your laptop is 192.168.1.50.
-> Write down this camera IP — you’ll need it for FFmpeg or ROS2 streaming.
+-Write down this camera IP — you’ll need it for FFmpeg or ROS2 streaming.

 Sometimes you want to assign an IP address, or the camera doesn't automatically capture one.
-1. Launch Run → ncpa.cpl, which displays Network Connections.
+- Launch Run → ncpa.cpl, which displays Network Connections.
-2. Locate your GigE adapter, also known as an ADX adapter or GigE Vision adapter.
+- Locate your GigE adapter, also known as an ADX adapter or GigE Vision adapter.
-3. Right-click → Properties → Go to Properties → Internet Protocol Version 4 (TCP/IPv4).
+- Right-click → Properties → Go to Properties → Internet Protocol Version 4 (TCP/IPv4).
 Configure a static IP address:
 ```
 IP address: 1xx.1xx.1.50   (your laptop)